By

 Lidl

-While Lidl isn’t as common as some other supermarkets in central London, there are branches within walking distance of Sidney Webb, Passfield and Carr-Saunders- or just a short bus ride from other LSE residences.
+While Lidl isn't as common as other supermarkets in central London, there are branches within walking distance of Signey Webb, Passfield and Carr-Sunders, or just a short bus ride from other LSE residences.

 Tesco

-Signing up for the loyalty card, the Tesco Clubcard, is a must, giving you access to lower prices on selected products and the opportunity to collect points as you shop, which can be converted into vouchers.
+Signing up for a Tesco Clubcard is a must, giving you access to lower prices on selected products and the opportunity to collect points as you shop, which can be converted into vouchers.

 Sainsburys

 Similar to Tesco in terms of prices, quality and range of products, Sainsbury's is another good option.
-The smaller Sainsbury’s Local stores are dotted all over central London- including a relatively big shop on Kingsway, near campus, and smaller stores near most LSE halls.
-You may also want to sign up for the free Nectar card, which gives you lower prices on some items and personalised discounts on the things you buy frequently.
+The smaller Sainsbury's Local stores are dotted all over central London, including a big shop on Kingsway near campus, and small stores near most LSE halls.
+You may also want to sign up for the free Nectar card, which gives you lower prices on some items and personalised discounts on things you buy frequently.

 Co-op

-Another convenient option, and the closest supermarket to campus.
-Although generally a bit more expensive than Lidl, Tesco or Sainsburys, Co-op does support a lot of local community and social initiatives, so if that’s important to you, it might be the place to shop.
+Co-op is another convenient option and the closest supermarket to campus.
+Although generally a bit more expensive than Lidl, Tesco or Sainsbury's, Co-op does support a lot of local community and social initiatives, so if that's important to you, then this could be your new go-to place.
 Getting a Co-op membership will give you access to member-only discounts and let you earn rewards as you shop, but unlike its counterparts, it has a £1 sign-up fee.

 Waitrose

 Not the cheapest option, Waitrose is known for high-quality groceries and premium products.
-The higher prices mean it’s a good option for a treat or finding niche products that other shops don’t stock.
+The higher prices mean it's a good option for a treat or finding a niche product that other shops don't stock.

-Just like the other supermarkets on this list, Waitrose has its own version of the loyalty card- MyWaitrose.
-One of the best benefits is free tea or coffee from its self-serve machines, when you scan your MyWaitrose card and use a reusable cup, even if you don’t make a purchase.
+Just like these other supermarkets, Waitrose has its own loyalty card - MyWaitrose.
+One of the best benefits is free tea or coffee from its self-service machines, when you can use your MyWaitrose card and use a reusable cup, even if you don't make a purchase.

 M&S